IoTopenTech/myIoTopenTech/docs/index.md

 * Lower the barrier to IoT technologies, even for non-techies.
 * Protect data privacy, and raise awareness of its importance.
 Your data is your data.
 * Encourage the cooperative deployment of community IoT networks and tools.

+#Features

+* Easy: my IoT open Tech offers templates for diverse device types (see supported devices), and even some of them can be directly provisioned upon receiving its first telemetry.